filecoin-project/venus-docs/docs/guide/How-To-Deploy-MingPool.md

 ```
 :::tip

 Use `./venus-auth user add <USER>` to logically group different tokens.
-If there is already a miner number, bring --miner, if not, you need to update after the miner is created:
+Activate the user, which was just created,  then bind miner to it:
 ```
-$ ./venus-auth user update --name <USER> --miner=<minerID>
+$ ./venus-auth user update --name <USER> --state 1
+$ ./venus-auth user miner add <USER> <minerID>

 # 查看user列表
 $ ./venus-auth user list